Welcome to today's edition of the Rush 24-7 podcast.

 They don't want to continue the war on terror.

-Here's the president continued with the with these uh remarks.
+Here's the president continued with these remarks.

-It's like the other day I was critical of those who heralded the Federal Judges' opinion about the terrorist surveillance program.
+It's like the other day, I was critical of those who heralded the federal judge's opinion about the terrorist surveillance program.

 Thought it was a terrible opinion.